exyrat/pycromanage/README.md

         events = some_event_list
     acq.acquire(events)
 where some_event_list is a list [] of dictionaries describing each event.
 For example, an event could be:

     event = {
         'axes': {'time': 0, 'z': 3, 'channel': 'DAPI'}
     }
 which would acquire an image at t=0, z=3, in the DAPI channel. pycromanager has the multi_d_acquisition_events() function to create event lists for common acquisitions, but often it is useful to create your own for more specialized acquisitions.
-There are a couple of examples
+There are a couple of examples in the "Specialized Acquisitions" folder, and much more detail in the pycromanager docs.
 # Setting up uManager configuration:

 **Camera**